MQL vs SQL in 2026: How to Qualify B2B Leads and Fill Your Pipeline

 Major Takeaways: MQL vs SQL

-What’s the difference between MQL and SQL in 2025?
+What is the difference between MQL and SQL in B2B sales?

-What MQL to SQL conversion rate should you aim for?
+What MQL to SQL conversion rate should B2B teams aim for in 2025?

 Introduction